pulp/pulp/docs/sphinx/user-guide/admin-client/repositories.rst

 Repositories
 ============

-This guide covers the generic, core features of the Pulp Platform.
+This guide covers core features for managing repositories in the Pulp Platform.
 For more detail about how to work with repositories of a specific content type, please visit the user guide for that type.
 Examples will use "rpm" as the demo type when necessary, but they will be limited to generic features.

 Layout
 ------

-A few generic features are found under the CLI's ``repo`` section:
+The root level ``repo`` section contains the following features.
+These features apply across all repositories, regardless of the specific types of content they will support.

 ::